ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 ---
 Have you ever tried installing drivers for your Nvidia GPUs?
 The first time I tried, I spent the better half of an afternoon trying to get that done.

-And once I realized I'd also have to recompile a bunch of packages to actually use those GPUs, I was one error message away from being this guy:
+And once I realized I also had to recompile multiple packages to actually use those GPUs, I was one error message away from being this guy:

 ![Frustration can lead to unfortunate outcomes](/media/2019-11-26-frustration.jpg "I was one error message away from being this guy")